axalix/boggle/README.md

 ## How to install TODO

+1. docker-compose build
+2. docker-compose up -d
+3. the game should be available in a browser here: http://localhost:3001/

 ## Game rules and assumptions

 One cube is printed with "Qu".
 This is because "q" is nearly always followed by "u" in English words.